dnsimple/dnsimple-services/README.md

 The following parameters are always sent to the hook as an application/x-www-form-urlencoded body.

 * domain_name: The domain name that the service is being applied to.
+* subdomain: The subdomain that the service is being applied to.
+May be blank.
 * user_id: The DNSimple user ID of the customer applying the service.

 In addition to the parameters that are always sent, the values provided by the customer for any fields specified in the service definition are sent along as well.